dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 # Self import API

 Self import API allows to a trusted pubkey to create more coins in the same chain.
-Requerement: the chain should have command line parameters `-ac_import=PUBLIC` and `-ac_pubkey` set to a pubkey which is allowed to create coins.
+Requirement: the chain should have command line parameters `-ac_import=PUBLIC` and `-ac_pubkey` set to a pubkey which is allowed to create coins.
 For creating more coins in the chain with -ac_import=PUBKEY enabled there is an rpc method `selfimport`.
 The method return a source transaction that contains a parameter with amount of coins to create and is a proof of the trusted pubkey owner's intention to create coins in the chain.
 The returned source transaction should be sent into the chain with the `sendrawtransaction` method.
 The source transaction spends txfee=10000 satoshis amount from the ac_pubkey owner UXTOs.